 The College is seeking to maintain its strong financial performance and forecasts that it will maintain a 'Good' EFSA financial rating.
-The College is seeking to achieve small incremental growth in 16 to 18 ESFA funding whilst achieving significant growth in Health, Manufacturing and Engineering Apprenticeships, particularly linked to work with a group of key employers.
+The College is seeking to achieve small incremental growth in 16 to 18 ESFA funding.

+The College has responded well to the introduction of the Apprenticeship Levy and is seeking significant growth in Health, Manufacturing and Engineering Apprenticeships, particularly linked to work with a group of key employers.